 A person who starts a course when aged under nineteen and is entitled to JSA can continue to receive benefit up to the age of 20.
 Those who have been in continuous education or training and have been offered a place on a further year of non-advanced study that does not begin until after they are nineteen are also eligible.

 A person studying more than twelve hours is considered to be in relevant education and is excluded from JSA, unless s/he is eligible to claim Income Support.
-However, a person participating in the full time education and training option of the New Deal is not treated as receiving relevant education.
+However, a person participating in the full time education and training option of an employment scheme is not treated as receiving relevant education.

 If a person who is not entitled to benefit because s/he is in relevant education leaves during the term, JSA will not be paid until the first Monday following the end of the holiday after the term in which s/he leaves the course.
 If the person is aged sixteen or seventeen, benefit will only be paid in specific circumstances.